botpress/readme/docs/Learn/add-a-bot-to-your-website/webflow-1.md

 2. Select the **Custom code** tab.
 3. Paste the Webchat embed code in the **Head code** section.
 4. Select **Save Changes**.

+> ✅ Done!
+>
+> Your bot is now live on your Webflow website.

+# Next steps

+Now that you've added your bot, try [styling](https://botpress-docs.readme.io/v1.5/docs/how-to-style-your-bot#/) it to match the rest of your website's user interface.